Since I was only 10 I knew what my professional future will look like.

 By the age of 12 I knew really a lot about every single country in the world, their capital cities, flags, official languages, religion, historical background, all kind of stats and random facts that make every country so unique and interesting.
 For European countries, I even knew how to pronounce the country’s name in its official language.

-It’s safe to assume that I ended up working something related to geography.
+It’s safe to assume that I ended up working on something related to geography.

 Don’t ever let people tell you what you can and cannot achieve – regardless how many times they’ll try to make you think the things you really love are just imaginary fractions of your childhood dreams and they won’t come true in “the reality and society we live in”.